Campaign of Compassion: 1st Anniversary

-The outreach effort began after active veterans in the San Diego Veterans For Peace chapter became alarmed at the life-threatening living conditions homeless veterans and others endure on the streets and under the interstate overpasses in downtown San Diego.
+The outreach effort began in November 2010 after veterans in the SDVFP chapter became alarmed at the life-threatening living conditions homeless veterans and others endure on the streets and under the interstate overpasses in downtown San Diego.

 Once learning from homeless veterans on the street that every homeless person in San Diego needed a sleeping bag, a waterproof poncho, and a waterproof stuff sack, the San Diego chapter of Veterans For Peace began seeking donations and delivering sleeping bags sets to the homeless.
 Bag sets are always hand delivered, with each person receiving a set being evaluated for true need.
 SDVFP veterans go out in 2 or 3 car caravans and also hand out any used clothing, water, and food that is donated by members, friends, and generous people in our community.